Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 ![](/assets/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo/meilisearch-index-size.png)

-I have a single index with the contents leading to a total size of almost 300GB (15x write applification, since the original corpus is 20GB).
+I have a single index with the contents leading to a total size of almost 300GB (15x write amplification, since the original corpus is 20GB).

 Looking at the size of the database responsible for saving data about phrase search we a whopping **864 million** etries in it.

 ![](/assets/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo/meilisearch-mdb-stat.png)

+# Results
+So how this is going to work: I have a list of 53 different queries with different bottleneck.
+I will run the naive and simd versions and also I'm going to index the same data on Meilisearch and do the same queries and compare all of them.
+In the end I'm going to group the queries in tables representing their bottlenecks.

+**Note:** Just as a disclaimer because this can be confusing.
+The normalization and tokenization of the text is done with the [unicode-segmentation crate](https://crates.io/crates/unicode-segmentation) and the way it deals with ponctuation is a bit weird.
+Tokenizing `"google.com"` will result in `["google.com"]`, which is the inverse of what you would expect which is `["google", ".", "com"]`, but tokenizing `"google. com"` will result in `["google", ".", "com"]`.
+So the case where `https://google` found 0 results and `https://google.com` found in 14 is right.

 ## Intersection